Ray Flynn (athlete): Post-collegiate

+Flynn represented Ireland in the 1980 and 1984 Summer Olympic Games, where he was a finalist in the 5000 meters.

 On 6 February 1981, Flynn finished in second place at the Wanamaker Mile in a time of 3:53.8.
 He had the lead in the last lap until he was passed by Eamonn Coghlan, who won in 3:53.0.
+Flynn won the British AAA Championships title in the 5,000 metres event at the 1984 AAA Championships.

 In 1985, Flynn was a member of Ireland's four-man squad along with Marcus O'Sullivan, Eamonn Coghlan, and Frank O'Mara, which set a world record time of 15:49.08 in the 4 x mile relay, in a charity fund-raising race in Dublin.

-Flynn represented Ireland in the 1980 and 1984 Summer Olympic Games, where he was a finalist in the 5000 meters.
+After retirement

+Millrose Games

+Since 2012, Flynn has served as the meeting director of the Millrose Games, a prestigious indoor track and field meeting at the Fort Washington Avenue Armory in New York City.

+Sports management career

+In 1989, Flynn founded Flynn Sports Management (FSM), which grew into one of the largest agencies in track and field, representing many elite athletes.